uwerrrr/employee-creator/README.md

 # employee-creator
- A fullstack employee creator created with Spring and React
+ A fullstack employee creator created with Spring Boot (Java) and React (TypeScript)